Skip to content

 Steps to create a custom authentication class:#

-1. Inherit from BaseAuthentication
+1. Inherit from BaseAuthentication and implement async __call__

-async def authentication(cls, request: Request | Websocket):
+async def __call__(self, request: Request):

 # Your authentication logic here